-About a year or so ago, I thought it was way past time that I got my act together on that front and our first egg free baking recipe was created: Eggless Chocolate Brownies.
+I finally got my act together on that front and our first egg free baking recipe was created: Eggless Chocolate Brownies.
 I’ll never forget the look on my girls’ faces when they had their first ever bite of chocolate brownies at the age of 10 and 12!
-What a bad mummy I’ve been all these years!
+What a bad mummy I’ve been!

 So we are slowly converting many of our baking recipes to egg free.
 These eggless savoiardi biscuits were an obvious choice as I’ve been making supposedly egg free tiramisu for years.
 Time I made totally eggless tiramisu!
 Right?